That YouTube video has 10 million views. Is any of it true?

 Paste a YouTube link and Lenz extracts the key factual claims from the video, then lets you pick which ones to verify against real sources — so you don’t have to take the creator’s word for it.

-Why YouTube videos need fact-checking
+Why YouTube claims need verification

 YouTube is where millions learn about health, science, politics, and history.
 But unlike published articles, videos rarely cite sources — and the algorithm rewards engagement, not accuracy.